-PAR Γ 4 15

-MINIS STERS 15

-18 Council of Ministers 15

-19 Selection and appointment of Council of Ministers

-20 Chief Minister ineligible for other ministerial office

-21 Term of office and dismissal of Ministers

-21A Suspension pending dismissal 17

-22 Resignation of Minister

-23 Subsequent appointment of Minister

-24 Appointment and dismissal of Deputy Chief Minister

-25 Appointment and dismissal of Assistant Ministers

-26 Status of Minister 19

-27 Power for Minister to act in the absence of another Minister 20

-28 Power of Minister to delegate functions 20

-29 Powers to move Ministers and to change Ministerial offices 21

-30 Ministerial delegations to be presented to States 22

-30A List of delegations to be published

-31 Duty to refer certain matters to the States 22

-32 Construction of enactments

-PAR Γ 5 23

-POWI ERS, PRIVILEGES AND IMMUNITIES 23

-33 Entry to States 23

-34 Immunity from legal proceedings 24

-35 Minutes of States etc. to be evidence

-36 Evidence of proceedings not to be given without leave 24

-37 Offence of printing false documents

-38 Protection of persons responsible for States and other publications
+18 Council of Ministers 19 Selection and appointment of Council of Ministers 14 20 Chief Minister ineligible for other ministerial office 15 21 Term of office and dismissal of Ministers 15 21A 16 22 Resignation of Minister 16 23 Subsequent appointment of Minister 16 24 Appointment and dismissal of Deputy Chief Minister 16 25 Appointment and dismissal of Assistant Ministers 25A Limit on number of Ministers and Assistant Ministers 26 Status of Minister 17 27 Power for Minister to act in the absence of another Minister 28 Power of Minister to delegate functions 19 29 Powers to move Ministers 29A Powers relating to changes to Ministerial offices 20 30 Ministerial delegations to be presented to States 30A List of delegations to be published 31 Duty to refer certain matters to the States 32 , Construction of enactments PART 5 22 POWERS 6, PRIVILEGES AND IMMUNITIES 22 33 Entry to States 34 Immunity from legal proceedings 35 Minutes of States etc. to be evidence 36 Evidence of proceedings not to be given without leave 37 Offence of printing false documents 38 Protection of persons responsible for States and other publications 50 Trotection of persons responsible for states and other publications

-39 Protection in civil proceedings for publication without malice

-40 Exercise of jurisdiction by courts 26
+39 Protection in civil proceedings for publication without malice .
+24 40 Exercise of jurisdiction by courts .
+24

-PAR Γ 6 26

-OFFIC CERS OF THE STATES 26
+OFFICER S OF THE STATES 24

-41 Greffier of the States 26
+41 42 Greffier of the States Viscount .
+24 .
+25

-42 Viscount

-PAR' Γ7 27

-SUPP LEMENTARY - 27
+PART 7 26

+SUPPLEN 1ENTARY 26

-43 Powers and Committees abolished 27
+43 Powers and Committees abolished

-44 Remuneration of elected members
+44 Remuneration of elected members .
+26

-45 Temanorum of creeced memoris
+45 .
+26

-46
+46 .
+26

-47 Offence of blackmail, menace or compulsion
+47 Offence of blackmail, menace or compulsion .
+26

-48 Standing orders
+48 Standing orders .
+27

 49 Regulations: powers, privileges and immunities

-50 Regulations: transition and implementation
+50 Regulations: transition and implementation .
+28

 51 Authority for prosecutions

-7 1